Skip to Content

 interactive swagger

 • Authorize: If any of the APIs within the selected environment require an authorization set by an assigned security profile, an Authorize button is displayed.
-Once clicked, a dialog displays any available authorizations.
+When you click Authorize, a dialog displays any available authorizations.
 Complete the input as required to test APIs with the provided authorization methods.

-On clicking Authorize, a dialog displays any available authorizations.
-Complete the input as required to test APIs with the provided authorization methods:
+When you click Authorize, a dialog displays any available authorizations.
+Complete the input as required to test APIs with the provided authorization methods.

 available authorizations